drshahizan/learn-github/README.md

 The git rebase command is a lot more powerful.
 Check out [this link](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) for more information.

 ## Github Profile 👋
+A GitHub profile is a public facing page that displays a user's activity on the platform.
+It includes information such as the user's username, profile picture, bio, location, and links to their website or social media profiles.

+The main focus of a GitHub profile is the user's repositories.
+Repositories are collections of files that contain a project or a portion of a project.
+On a GitHub profile, users can showcase their repositories, which can be sorted by type (public or private), language, and date.
+Each repository includes information such as the name, description, number of stars (a measure of popularity), and the number of forks (when someone makes a copy of the repository to make their own changes).

+GitHub profiles also include information on a user's contributions to open source projects.
+GitHub tracks contributions such as pull requests (code changes that are proposed for review and merging into a project), issues (problem reports or feature requests), and comments.

+Another important aspect of a GitHub profile is the user's activity feed.
+This shows a chronological list of the user's recent activity on the platform, such as repositories they have starred or issues they have commented on.

+GitHub profiles are a great way for developers to showcase their skills and projects to potential employers or collaborators.
+By maintaining an active and well-curated profile, developers can establish themselves as experts in their field and attract new opportunities.

 1. [How to create a GitHub Profile README: Michelle Mannering](https://dev.to/github/how-to-create-a-github-profile-readme-jha)
 2. [mishmanners](https://github.com/mishmanners)
 3. [How To Create A GitHub Profile README: Monica Powell](https://dev.to/m0nica/how-to-create-a-github-profile-readme-1paj)